Location: Eugene, Oregon

 September 24, 2013

-On September 18, the University of Oregon (UO) and its faculty union, United Academics, reached a tentative agreement that includes important protections for faculty speech and strikes the previously proposed “civility” clause that prompted our concerned Torch post last week.
+On September 18, the University of Oregon (UO) and its faculty union, United Academics, reached a tentativeagreement that includes important protections for faculty speech and strikes the previously proposed “civility” clause that prompted our concerned Torch post last week.
 As In These Times assistant editor Rebecca Burns noted, the problem with the university’s old proposal wasn’t just its mandate that faculty treat all “students, staff, colleagues, and the public fairly and civilly”—the kind of requirement that FIRE has seen used as a tool for punishing professors who share unpopular opinions.
-Burns also expressed concern that the proposal’s limitation on […]» Read More
+Burns also expressed concern that the proposal’s limitation on faculty members’ ability to consult for other organizations would […]» Read More

 September 16, 2013